RoboKamu/Micro-VX/README.md

 * **The STM32L4-LIS2DW12-Visual project in the STM32L4-Accelerometer-Visual folder:**
 Finished visualizer for the cheap accelerometer I added to the PCB.
 The program just shows the X, Y and Z axis as well as temperature.
 Another detail is to measure VDDA, this is very useful for sampling with ADC on battery powered devices.
 Ensuring accurate scaling.

-* **STM32L4-FW (WIP):**
+* **STM32L4-FW :**
 The main project is this audio analyzer.
 Depending on the mechanical switch state it can either be showing continous audio wave or the FFT representation of it.
-Based on the VDDA measurement so the device works both on USB power and battery.
+Includes TIMER2 peripheral for triggering ADC to sample microphone, DMA double buffering, and I2C protocol for OLED display.
+The MCU was programmed with a ST-LINK V2, developed in STM32cubeIDE with HAL, and used the ARM cmsis library for DSP applications.

 ### 2. Hardware Architecture